 Step into the shoes of a Spyrosoft team member in Zagreb and get a first-hand account of what a typical workday looks like.
 Together with Luka Vretenar, our Senior Embedded Software Engineer in Croatia, we talk about the well-being elements of the office, opportunities for professional development, morning routines and the importance of coffee in the workspace.

 Could you tell me a bit more about where the Zagreb office is located?
-Who do the employee think about it and how are they commuting to the office?
+What do the employees think about it, and how are they commuting to the office?

 We have smaller office rooms where three or four people work and a small kitchen where you can make your coffee.
 There’s a large conference room that’s often used for company lunches and events with a larger group of people.
 Right by the entrance to the building, there are also two small coffee places with coffee to go.
 As you can see, coffee is very important to us [laughs].

 What are the well-being elements of the office?
 How would you rate the chillout room, the food places around it, bike rooms and parking spaces?

 The building itself is located at the intersection of two major roads, so there’s a big market nearby and several coffee and food places as well, so you can easily find a spot to eat.

 What does an individual desk space look like?

 Each person gets their own desk.
 You also get a chair and equipment of your choice, including a computer, keyboard and a monitor.
 Of course, you can decorate your space as you wish, so, for example, on my desk, there’s a little bonsai tree.
 I would say that the office itself is quite green [laughs].

 Do you have any activities that you routinely do in the office?
 How would you describe the overall atmosphere?